course-details-portlet

 Learning outcome

-• The theoretical foundations of cultural heritage conservation
+• The student shall be familiar with the theoretical foundations of cultural heritage conservation, value assessment, and justification.

-• Use of manual and digital methods for surveying buildings
+• The student shall have knowledge of various manual and digital methods for building measurement.

 Learning methods and activities